A neutrino flare candidate potentially associated with X-ray emission from tidal disruption event ATLAS17jrp: Analysis and Results

 \subsection{Probability by Chance}

-To assess the significance of the neutrino flare associated with ATLAS17jrp identified in the time-dependent analysis, we performed 10,000 null hypothesis simulations by shuffling the right ascension and event times in the IC86-II-VII sample, which encompasses the electromagnetic observation period of ATLAS17jrp.
-For each simulation, we calculated the maximum TS at the coordinates of ATLAS17jrp using the analysis described in Section~\ref{subsec:analysis}.
-The pre$\text{-}$trial $p\mathrm{\text{-}value}$ for this flare was defined as the fraction of simulated TS values exceeding the observed TS of 9.99, resulting in a value of 0.03 if only the spatial information is considered.
-When the temporal correlation between the neutrino flare and X-ray emission was taken into account (requiring a delay shorter than 19 days), only 11 simulations satisfied both conditions, yielding a pre$\text{-}$trial $p\mathrm{\text{-}value}$ of 0.001.
-To account for the search over 10 X-ray TDEs, we applied a trial correction using the formula $p_\mathrm{post}=1-\left(1-p_\mathrm{pre} \right)^t$ with $t=10$.
-After trial correction, the post$\text{-}$trial $p\mathrm{\text{-}value}$ is 0.01, representing the (trial-corrected) chance probability of detecting a neutrino flare temporally correlated with X-ray emissions.
+To assess the significance of the neutrino flare associated with ATLAS17jrp, we performed 10,000 null hypothesis simulations by shuffling the right ascension and event times within the IC86-II-VII sample, which covers the electromagnetic observation period of ATLAS17jrp.
+For each simulation, the maximum TS at the coordinates of ATLAS17jrp was calculated following the analysis described in Section~\ref{subsec:analysis}.
+The resulting distribution of the maximum TS from these 10,000 null hypothesis simulations is presented in Fig.~\ref{fig:ts_dist}.
+This figure illustrates the probability of observing a given TS value from chance spatial fluctuations alone.
+From the simulations, we found that 107 trials (out of 10,000) had a maximum TS value larger than or equal to the observed TS in the real data, i.e., $TS\geq 9.99$.
+This corresponds to a pre$\text{-}$trial $p\mathrm{\text{-}value}$ of 0.011 for the spatial association.
+However, to establish a genuine temporal correlation, a more stringent condition is required.
+When we further required a temporal coincidence (a delay of less than 19 days) between the neutrino flare and the X-ray emission, only 11 simulations with $TS\geq 9.99$ satisfied the temporal criterion, yielding a pre$\text{-}$trial $p\mathrm{\text{-}value}$ of 0.0011.
+To account for the look-elsewhere effect from searching over 10 X-ray TDEs, we applied a trial correction using $p_\mathrm{post}=1-\left(1-p_\mathrm{pre} \right)^N$ with $N=10$.
+The final post-trial $p\text{-value}$ is 0.01, representing the chance probability of detecting such a neutrino flare temporally correlated with the X-ray emission.